 So, you see there’s lots you can do to save on the costs associated with your pet.
 We think all these ideas are useful but perhaps unsurprisingly, we really believe in the ability of pet insurance to remove lots of financial risk associated with giving a dog or cat a happy, healthy life.
 Many of these tips could save you tens or hundreds of dollars but pet insurance can save your pet and save you thousands.
-There are so many reasons to get pet insurance in Canada.

 Featured Image by Karolina Grabowska on Pexels